 So, consider moving your pre-tax IRAs into your current 401(k) (or another current employer plan).
 Every employer plan handles this process slightly differently, so you could start by calling your current employer plan company to get the necessary paperwork to start the rollover process.

 Step three: Convert your traditional IRA to a Roth IRA

-We recommend you consider doing this step at least 12 months from when you contribute to your IRA.
-The reason for this is because the U.S. Tax Court follows a rule called the Step-transaction Doctrine, which sounds really boring (it is).
-Essentially this doctrine says that if you do all of these steps by contributing to a Traditional IRA, and then you convert it to a Roth the next day, they will see it as one single transaction.
+We recommend you consider doing this step several months after you contribute to your IRA.
+The reason for this is that the U.S. Tax Court follows a rule called the Step-Transaction Doctrine, which sounds really boring.
+Essentially this doctrine says that if you do all of these steps consecutively (contribute to a Traditional IRA, and then convert it to a Roth the next day), they will see it as one single transaction.
 In this case, that would mean you are contributing to a Roth IRA when you are no longer allowed to, and they will slap a penalty on this transaction.
 You don’t want to risk that!
 This 12-month rule is not a hard and fast rule.
 Some advisors think that waiting one month is sufficient, so this is really up to you.

 Now, when asked about tax withholding, you can choose to not withhold taxes so you have more money going into your Roth IRA when you convert.
 Once you complete the conversion process, you now have a Roth IRA!
 You can simply repeat these three steps each year to continue growing tax-free retirement money.